-- 59 Job Coaches hired and trained and hired to provide job training services. - 55 Individuals placed in employment - 51 individuals reached a competitive employment outcome (Closed Rehabilitated) - Mississippi 2022 WIOA Combined Plan (Draft 1.0 For Public Comment)

-- SE Counselors and Transition Counselors worked together to identify students and provide orientation regarding VR services to school districts throughout the state. - In 2020 2021, Seven (7) new Project SEARCH sites were added - Job Skills Training Manual Training was held in the North, South and Central part of Mississippi in which staff from MDRS and the Department of Mental Health attended.
+- 59 Job Coaches hired and trained and hired to provide job training services. - 55 Individuals placed in employment - 51 individuals reached a competitive employment outcome (Closed Rehabilitated) - SE Counselors and Transition Counselors worked together to identify students and provide orientation regarding VR services to school districts throughout the state. - In 2020 2021, Seven (7) new Project SEARCH sites were added - Job Skills Training Manual Training was held in the North, South and Central part of Mississippi in which staff from MDRS and the Department of Mental Health attended.
 Due to the COVID-19 pandemic, this joint training was placed on hold.

-When school year begins, the Transition Counselor should contact each school district and schedule a meeting with the Special Education teachers to discuss possible referrals.
+When the school year begins, the Transition Counselor should contact each school district and schedule a meeting with theSpecial Education teachers to discuss possible referrals.
 If the school reports having any students identified with hearing and/or vision loss, the RCD and/or VRB Counselor should be invited to attend the meeting as well.
 The Counselors will work together to actively elicit referrals on all students with disabilities age 14-21, regardless of their classroom assignment.
 They will meet with potential referrals and review the school's supporting documentation.
-It can be assumed, students who have been identified by the school as requiring additional supports to be successful in the educational setting, will require long-term supports to gain and maintain employment.
+It can be assumed, students who have been identified by the school as requiring additional support to be successful in the educational setting, will require long-term supports to gain and maintain employment.
 After the Transition Counselor has established that the client is eligible for VR services and will require Supported Employment, the case can then be referred to the SE Counselor to provide any Pre-Employment Transition Services (Pre-ETS).

 SE Counselors have a separate Supported Employment and Supported Employment Transition caseload.
-This assist with monitoring the SE services provided to Adults and Students/Youth.
+This assists with monitoring the SE services provided to Adults and Students/Youth.